ramos333oz/SporteaV3/nexi.md

 1. **Feedback Loop**
    - User feedback from User-to-User recommendations will feed into the Admin Dashboard
-   - Clustering insights can inform the User-to-User recommendation algorithm

 2. **Shared Components**
    - Develop shared visualization components for both features